briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-                4. _(d)_ For any taxable year the amount has not otherwise been added to wages pursuant to either division (C)(35)(b) of this section or ORC Section 718.03, as that section existed before the effective date of H.B.
+                4. _(d)_ For any taxable year the amount has not otherwise been added to wages pursuant to either division (C)(35)(b) of this section or Ohio R.C.
+[Section 718.03][ORC Section 718.03], as that section existed before the effective date of H.B.
 5 of the 130th General Assembly, March 23, 2015.

     36. _(36)_ "Related entity" means any of the following: